 In addition to home grown citrus, commercial crops of satsumas, lemons, navel and Louisiana sweet oranges, grapefruit and kumquats are produced in the warm climates of the coastal parishes, primarily in Plaquemines Parish.
 The gross farm value of all citrus production in Louisiana in 2012 was $5.2 million.

-Don’t Go Green: Louisiana Citrus is at Risk
+Move It AND Lose It: Louisiana Citrus is at Risk

 5 Things You Need to Know